-Los Angeles Pest Control
+Los Angeles Termite Control

 There is nothing worse than having a termite infestation.
 If you suspect what you are seeing is termites, call for a free termite inspection.
 Our inspectors will perform a complete inspection locating any termite colonies.
 We will leave you with a detailed estimate and quote that includes a business card, brochure, and written estimate.
 We will send you digital copies of each for your digital records if you provide your email address.
 We have a branch office in Los Angeles to serve you better.
 Please call our local offices by using the green button or using the blue button for a calendar.